Scaul1/20time-log-due-every-saturday-night-Scaul1/README.md

 #### **Week 5 (Oct 16 - 20)**
 * _Objective:_ Finish the write up for injury recovery.
+* _Completed:_ I am nearly finished writing up my injury recovery information.
+I have also made minor changes to my webpage, such as figuring out how to attach a menu bar in the header and making more progress on the prevention page.

 #### **Week 6 (Oct 23 - 27)**
-* _Objective:_ Given that I will now have written all of my information and have an idea of what I want to know, I would like to contact my mentors for ideas and answers to any questions this week.
-I would also like to complete my website design.
+* _Objective:_ Complete all written for injury recovery.
+Given that I will now have written all of my information and have an idea of what I want to know, I would like to contact my mentors for ideas and answers to any questions this week.

 #### **Week 7 (Oct 30 - Nov 3)**
-* _Objective:_ Add a calendar to my website that includes different timelines for each injury recovery.
+* _Objective:_ I will complete my website design.
 Furthermore, I will add the information that is given to me by my mentors.
 At this point, I will publish my website given that it contains enough information.

 #### **Week 7 (Nov 6 - Nov 10)**
-* _Objective:_ Create videos that demonstrate some of the exercises and stretches and upload them to my website.
+* _Objective:_ Add a calendar to my website that includes different timelines for each injury recovery.
+Create videos that demonstrate some of the exercises and stretches and upload them to my website.